SamWalker++: recommendation with informative sampling strategy: Experiments and analysis

-\textbf{Runtime vs. NDCG.} Figure \ref{fg:ti} depicts running time (X-axis) vs. NDCG (Y-axis) of the ten compared recommendation methods.
-As we can see, generally, SamWalker or SamWalker++ achieve best performance.
-The powerful competitor is LightGCN, which models user's preference based on light graph neural network.
-Although LightGCN has better NDCG than SamWalker (SamWalker++) at the beginning, SamWalker (SamWalker++) overtakes LightGCN soon with few iterations and achieves much better performance than LightGCN finally.
+\textbf{Runtime vs. NDCG.} Figure \ref{fg:ti} depicts running time vs. NDCG of the compared methods.
+Generally, SamWalker or SamWalker++ achieve best performance.
+The powerful competitor is LightGCN.
+Although LightGCN has better NDCG than SamWalker++ at the beginning, SamWalker++ overtakes LightGCN soon with few iterations and achieves much better performance than LightGCN finally.
 Also, we observe that these exposure-based methods (EXMF,SERec,SoEXBMF) achieve good performance but are computational expensive.
-Although memorization strategy can speed up the training procedure, it limits the capacity of the model and deteriorates model's performance.
-It can be seen from the efficiency but poor performance of FAWMF in these sparse datasets.
-Instead, our SamWalker and SamWalker++ employ network-based exposure model and sampler, which has both great efficiency and accuracy.
+FAWMF is quite efficient, but its performance is quite poor in these sparse datasets.